Every morning, people across the world wake up, tap an icon on their phone, and scroll past dozens of emails that they will NEVER open!

 Don’t be afraid to tie in what you’re doing in email with your social channels – some of the most successful email strategies involve sending hot traffic to a social page to boost engagement and organic reach.

 Step 7: Keep growing your subscriber list.

-- Make sure that all of your content has an apparent subscribe form.
+- Make sure that ALL of your content has an obvious opt-in form.